Rate of fusion using novel synthetic bone graft mixed with cellular allograft product in lumbar fusions

 Demographics

-Patients were divided into two groups: under and over 65 years old.
-A significant delay in the progression toward arthrodesis was found for patients over 65 years at the 3-month time period for interbody fusions, while no difference was observed in lateral mass fusion grading (Figures 3,4).
+Patients were divided into two groups: <65 and ≥65 years old.
+A significant delay in the progression toward arthrodesis was found for patients ≥65 years at the 3-month time period for interbody fusions, while no difference was observed in lateral mass fusion grading (Figures 3,4).
+This difference went away at the next radiographic timepoint.

-Obesity is defined by the Center for Disease Control as a BMI greater than 30 kg/m2.
+Obesity is defined by the Center for Disease Control as a BMI ≥30 kg/m2.
 The patients were divided into a non-obese and obese group, and their fusion grades were compared.
 Comparable rates of fusion were seen across all timepoints for lateral mass and interbody fusions (Figures 7,8).
-When BMI was subdivided at 35 kg/m2, the BMI >35 kg/m2 group displayed slower arthrodesis rates for lateral mass fusions at 6 weeks and 3 months for lateral mass fusions and 3 months for interbody fusions (Figures 9,10).
+When BMI was subdivided at 35 kg/m2, the BMI ≥35 kg/m2 group displayed slower arthrodesis rates for lateral mass fusions at 6 weeks and 3 months for lateral mass fusions and 3 months for interbody fusions (Figures 9,10).

 Comorbidities